Click on the links below to learn more about the Journal of Managerial Issues.

 Call for Reviewers

-Journal of Managerial Issues recognizes the vital role of peer reviewers in the publication process.
+The Journal of Managerial Issues recognizes the vital role of peer reviewers in the publication process.
 As an ad hoc reviewer, you will contribute to shaping the individual manuscript and improving the readership and credibility of the Journal.

-JMI wishes to add reviewers in all management and management-related disciplines -- accounting, finance, marketing, management information systems, management, psychology, sociology, etc. If you would like to serve as an ad hoc reviewer for the journal, please fill out the Reviewers Information Form and e-mail it back to jmi@pittstate.edu.
+JMI wishes to add reviewers in all management and management-related disciplines -- accounting, finance, marketing, management information systems, management, psychology, sociology, etc. If you would like to serve as an ad hoc reviewer for the Journal, please fill out the Reviewers Information Form and e-mail it back to jmi@pittstate.edu.
 Please note that as Board positions open up, replacement Board Members are selected from our pool of ad hoc reviewers.

 You may contact me by postal mail, telephone, or e-mail:

-Sang-Heui Lee, Editor in Chief
+Sang-Heui Lee, Editor-in-Chief

 Journal of Managerial Issues